Merging White Dwarf Binaries Produce Type Ia Supernovae in Elliptical Galaxies: Abstract

 \section{Abstract}

 I find that Type Ia supernovae (\sneia) with bimodal nebular emission profiles occur almost exclusively in massive ($\Mstar \gtrsim 10^{11}~\Msun$) galaxies with low star-formation rates (SFR~$\lesssim 0.5~\Msun$/yr).
 The bimodal profiles are likely produced by two white dwarfs that exploded during a merger or collision, supported by a correlation between the peak-to-peak velocity separation (\vsep) and the \snia peak luminosity (\Mv) which arises naturally from more massive white dwarf binaries synthesizing more \fsNi during the explosion.
-The quiescent hosts are consistent with the long delay times required to form double white dwarf binaries.
 The distributions of \sneia with and without bimodal nebular lines differ in host mass, SFR, and specific SFR with K-S test probabilities of $3.1\%$, $0.03\%$, and $0.02\%$, respectively.
-Viewing angle effects can fully explain the \sneia in quiescent hosts without bimodal emission profiles and the dearth of merger/collision driven \sneia in star-forming hosts requires at least two distinct progenitor channels for \sneia.
-30--40\% of all \sneia originate from mergers or collisions depending on how cleanly host environment distinguishes progenitor scenarios.
-The bimodal \sneia share some characteristics with the underluminous 91bg-like \sneia that also prefer older populations, but there is no unambiguous connection between the two classifications.
-This may suggest separate processes or multiple axes of ejecta (a)symmetry.
-Existing models for WD mergers and collisions broadly reproduce the \vsep--\Mv correlation and future analyses may be able to infer the masses/mass-ratios of merging white dwarfs in external galaxies.
+Viewing angle effects can fully explain the \sneia in quiescent hosts without bimodal emission profiles and the dearth of merger/collision driven \sneia in star-forming hosts requires at least two distinct progenitor channels for normal \sneia. $30-40\%$ of all \sneia originate from mergers or collisions depending on how cleanly host environment distinguishes progenitor scenarios.
+Existing models for white dwarf mergers and collisions broadly reproduce the \vsep--\Mv correlation and future analyses may be able to infer the masses/mass-ratios of merging white dwarfs in external galaxies.